cucapra/opal/docs/lang.md

 In this example, the value of the string collection is the total length of the strings it contains.
 And the scoring result, `delta`, is the amount this total length changed---in our example above, it would be 3 because it added "foo" to the set.

+OPAL has two other useful utilities for working with diffs:

+* The `ctx.diff_child(world, collection)` gets the hypothetical changes in a child world (as opposed to the current world, as with `diff`).
+You can call this before committing with `ctx.commit(world)` to inspect the changes that would happen.
+* Inside a hypothetical world, `ctx.clean_view(collection)` gives you the contents of a collection *without any of the current hypothetical changes*.
+That is, a collection's `ctx.clean_view` combined with its `ctx.diff` are exactly equal to its current state given by `ctx.view`.
+This can be useful as a baseline when computing scores.

 # External Collections { #external }